Catalpa, Cattails & Kudzu

 tendrils to grab hold of adjacent shrubs, structure and other supports to lift

-alternately on the stem with flowers and branches emerging from the axil (the
+arranged alternately on the stem with flowers and branches emerging from the

 yellow-green skin juicy, but seedy pulp.